-Foreign currency assets: Cash in foreign currency investments and placements in foreign currency in deposits, including the Economic and Social Stabilization Fund (ESSF), the Pension Reserve Fund (PRF) and the Oil Price Stabilization Fund (OPSF); and loans in foreign currency to employees.
+Foreign currency assets: Cash in foreign currency investments and placements in foreign currency in deposits, including the Economic and Social Stabilization Fund (ESSF) and the Pension Reserve Fund (PRF); and loans in foreign currency to employees.
 Placements in foreign currency-denominated stocks are excluded because they correspond to shares of the government in international agencies that are permanent in nature.